moismailzai/socioscapes/README.md

 **vancity.breaks(5);**

-// *calculate jenks classifications for vancity*
+// *configure vancity to use jenks classifications for any subsequent visualizations*

 **vancity.classification('getJenks');**

-// *set the Yellow-Orange-Red colorbrew colour scale for vancity's visualization*
+// *configure vancity to use the Yellow-Orange-Red colorbrew colour scale for any subsequent visualizations*

 **vancity.colourscale('YlOrRd');**

-// *check the status of vancity's various members*
+// *check the status of the vancity layer's various members*

 **vancity.status();**